 How does customer journey mapping benefit your business?
-You can use information from journey mapping to predict customer behavior and foresee friction causes.
+You can use information mapping to predict customer behavior and foresee friction causes.
 Accordingly, you can take preemptive steps to ensure your customer’s experience remains first class.

-What is a Customer Journey Map?
+What is a customer journey map?

 A customer journey map is an important tool for customer experience (CX) professionals.
 With a customer journey map, you can visualize the experience of interacting with your brand from your customer’s point of view.
 A journey map is a comprehensive interaction roadmap for clients – from brand discovery to purchasing.

 The purpose of a journey map isn’t limited to focusing only on customers’ transactions or serving until the initiation point of the customer’s journey with your brand.
-An ideal customer journey map helps you measure and evaluate how you are taking care of your customers while simultaneously helping you find ways to enhance their overall brand experience.
+An ideal customer journey map helps you measure and evaluate how you are taking care of your customers while helping you find ways to enhance their overall brand experience.

-A customer journey can be impulsive and last for a few moments (like picking up your favorite bar of chocolate or adding your favorite tub of ice cream in the cart while shopping at a supermarket).
+A customer journey can be impulsive and last for a few moments (like picking up your favorite bar of chocolate or adding your favorite tub of ice cream to the cart while shopping at a supermarket).

 Another excellent example of a long-drawn customer journey is flight operators acquiring aircraft from aircraft manufacturers like Airbus or Boeing.
-From the time airline companies express interest in acquiring a specific aircraft type until the time when the manufacturer can complete all the orders in the book, the entire process can last decades.
+From the time airline companies express interest in acquiring a specific aircraft type until the manufacturer can complete all the orders in the book, the entire process can last decades.

-Do you think that having a great product, a good brand reputation, and 24/7 prompt service alone can make a big difference to your customer’s experience?
+Do you think having a great product, a good brand reputation, and 24/7 prompt service alone can make a big difference to your customer’s experience?
 Although this may be enough to fulfill your customer’s needs, this will not be enough to ensure their experience with your brand is ‘wow.’

 When customers purchase something, it’s not your product or service that they are after.
-This might surprise you, and you may counter by saying ultimately, it is the product or service that gets sold.
+This might surprise you, and you may counter by saying, ultimately, it is the product or service that gets sold.
 We hear you.
 We are not saying that products don’t get sold.
 Customers do purchase products, but it’s not what they’re buying.
-What customers actually buy is the experience of using your product.
+What customers buy is the experience of using your product.

 You see, products are meant to be used, not placed on a shelf and forgotten.
 Customers purchase products for usage.
 It’s this usage that creates experiences for customers.
 When you sell something, remember that you’re selling the experience of using the product.
 Products may come and go, but experiences linger in your client’s mind for a long time.
 A good experience can make customer journeys pleasant and drive business growth.